Your cart is currently empty!

 “As her weight increased, her mental and emotional health grew stronger. “

-Those reporting on overshoot usually find that appetite settled and weight gradually and naturally dipped: the eating disorder had disappeared during the weight gain phase, and the subsequent dip happened without any deliberate restriction.
-Weight settled happily around pre-restriction levels.
-Again, from some parents:
+Advocates of overshoot report that appetite settled, and weight gradually and naturally dipped: the eating disorder had disappeared during the weight gain phase, and the subsequent dip happened without any deliberate restriction.
+Weight settled smoothly around pre-restriction levels.

 "When she was losing, at first I thought it was due to relapse, but I see her eat 5 of her 6 meals, she is eating the same way, snacks freely, no exercising, not vomiting.
 There are none of the telltale signs I've learned to identify: she's not striving for perfect grades, she has friends over all the time, her room is messy, she can wear non-baggy clothes, there's no drama or odd behaviors around meals, and the non-stop negative self-talk has gone.